angle-double-right calendar

 (Washington, DC) – The Institute of Scrap Recycling Industries (ISRI) today applauds China’s Ministry of Ecology and Environment for reinforcing ISRI’s long-standing position that Scrap is Not Waste with the publishing of updated guidelines for the implementation of Brass, Copper and Aluminum “Recycled Raw Materials” standards, which had been delayed from July.
 The new standards will be implemented starting on November 1, 2020.

-"ISRI has been advocating to the Chinese Government for nearly 20 years that scrap should be pulled out of the "solid waste" import regime and recognized as a valuable raw material,” said ISRI President Robin Wiener.
+"ISRI has been advocating to the Chinese Government for nearly 20 years that scrap should be pulled out of the "solid waste" import regime and recognized as a valuable raw material,” said ReMA President Robin Wiener.
 “China is doing just that with selected grades of nonferrous scrap, and we are expecting China to establish additional standards for ferrous metals and plastic pellets in 2021.
-ISRI applauds the Chinese Government for setting an example, and we call on other governments around the world to follow their lead in recognizing scrap is not waste but a necessary ingredient for achieving a green economy."
+ReMA applauds the Chinese Government for setting an example, and we call on other governments around the world to follow their lead in recognizing scrap is not waste but a necessary ingredient for achieving a green economy."

 In addition to the implementation date, the updated guidelines published today specifically state the following: